My Guide to Natural Fragrances

 MCMC Fragrances is a small company founded in 2009, dedicated to creating original products made with the highest quality ingredients.
 Each fragrance in formulated by Anne McClain, who studied natural perfumery and aromatherapy before moving to Grasse, the perfume capital of France, for an intensive study of the history, techniques, and practices of modern perfumery.
 Based in Brooklyn, NY, all of the products are carefully crafted in small batches and bottled by hand by their in-house production team.

 Based in Oklahoma City (woohoo!), Twinkle Apothecary was founded in October 2015 by Stefanie Grant-Cassel, who began crafting her own perfumes and body care after struggling to find a natural, vegan, and cruelty-free deodorant that was effective enough to keep her smelling great while working under pressure as a fashion production assistant in Los Angeles.
 After realizing that the deodorant she made in her kitchen was 1000 times more effective than anything from the store, she was inspired to quit her job in LA and move home to OKC to make her all-natural deodorant, perfume, and body care full time.
-She makes tons of amazing products, and even does a monthly subscription box.
 This post Stephanie wrote on understanding fragrance notes is so spot-on and helpful.

 I love so many fragrances in this line, but I really like Nasty Woman.
 (Yes, there is a fragrance called Nasty Women, and the awesome name isn’t the only reason I love it.
 Smells so good – sweet, herbal, and earthy…just the way I like it.)